 I decided to call my position Producer, Editor and Presenter because I go out to do the recordings (producing material for the program).
 Next, I bring them in to edit them as well as edit any recordings that are supplied to me for inclusion.
 Next, the music tracks are added in Audacity.
 I then record my front and back announcements of items and music tracks and that’s when I present them for your information and listening pleasure.
 I must say that I really enjoy putting together pre-recorded programs.
 I certainly will really enjoy doing live presenting, which I hope to do one day.

-Robert presents Out And About With Robert Toseland which airs on the 3rd Saturday of the month at 9am.
+Robert presents Out & About With Robert Toseland which airs on the 3rd Saturday of the month from 9am.